 - A partnership between Curve Lake First Nation, the Township of Selwyn, Community Care, and the City of Peterborough to launch a bus service called The Link from Curve Lake First Nation into the City of Peterborough.

 - Ongoing consultation with Curve Lake First Nation and Hiawatha First Nation regarding the Official Planning process for the County of Peterborough and the City of Peterborough.

 - The development of a new three-year culinary tourism strategy for the region included extensive consultation and participation from both local first nations communities as well as the Indigenous Tourism Association of Canada, Indigenous Culinary of Associated Nations, and Indigenous Tourism Ontario.

-- The development of a visitor pledge set to be launched in early July 2021, will see Peterborough & the Kawarthas become the first Canadian destination to launch a visitor pledge rooted in the teachings of Indigenous Peoples.
+- The development of the O’de Piitaanemaan Pledge visitor pledge through which Peterborough & the Kawarthas became one of the first Canadian destinations to launch a visitor pledge rooted in the teachings of Indigenous Peoples.